jsorrell/CarpetSkyAdditions/README.md

 Disable with ```/skyblock setDefault gatewaysSpawnChorus false```

 When an End Gateway is taken to a position over the void, the Endstone island generated spawns with a Chorus Tree on it.

 ---

 #### Dolphins Find Hearts of the Sea ####

 Provides *Hearts of the Sea*

 Disable with ```/skyblock setDefault renewableHeartsOfTheSea false```

-When a dolphin gives up finding a treasure chest after being given a fish, they will find a Heart of the Sea.
+When a Dolphin is fed a fish, they may dig a Heart of the Sea out of Sand or Gravel on the sea floor.

+Must be in an Ocean biome -- they're Hearts of the Sea, not Hearts of the Jungle.

 ---

 #### Ender Dragons Can Drop Heads ####

 Provides *Dragon Heads*

 Disable with ```/skyblock setDefault renewableDragonHeads false```